LDaw7/ZK-Sentinel/README.md

 This project strictly adheres to safety-critical engineering principles often neglected in standard security tools.
 The rationale for these decisions is outlined below.

-### British English Standardisation
-All documentation, variable nomenclature, and comments utilise British English (e.g., `colour`, `serialise`, `behaviours`).
-This decision maintains consistency with UK-based academic and defence standards (e.g., NCSC guidelines) and ensures a unified linguistic tone throughout the codebase.

 ### The "Power of Ten" Rule Set
 The C sensor is engineered in strict compliance with the NASA/JPL "Power of Ten" rules for safety-critical code.
 This ensures the sensor is deterministic and formally verifiable.
 * **No Dynamic Allocation:** `malloc` and `free` are strictly forbidden to prevent memory leaks and heap fragmentation.